royallthefourth/html-document/README.md

 composer install --no-dev
 ```

-There are no dependencies for this library.
+This library has no dependencies.

 ## Example
 Building all or part of an HTML document with this library is easy.
 Take a look: